Picture Books

 Here's a clever picture book about opposites!
 We loved it so much, the kids told me this had to be a picture book of the week.

-Each page has a one-work question, such as "alike?"
+Each page has a one-word question, such as "alike?"
 Each page has one or more cut-out windows, showing a picture–in this case, several "alike" diamonds.
 Flip the page and the picture of an opposite concept is shown: the little "alike" diamonds were actually all part of several very differently-shaped snowflakes!

 Have fun with his colorful and imaginative book of opposites!